WinnerJust/uniaccess/Readme.md

 ## Installation

+You will need to build the program from source code.

 In order to run the program you need to provide two databases:

 1. User database (you can replace the default one named `database.txt` consisting of 60 users)